graue/gentest/README.md

 with each of the `argumentTypes`.
 If `numTests` is not provided, it defaults to 100.

-Throws a GentestFailure error if a test fails.
+Throws a gentest.FailureError if a test fails.
 The error object will have a `testCase` attribute that holds an array of all the generated arguments that led to the failing test.